ashutoshmjain/gita/src/how.md

 The cover picture is a pencil sketch of `Ganesa` by [Madan Maholvi](https://poems.shutri.com).

 In `Hindu` mythology, `Ganesa` is the embodiment of superior intelligence. `Ganesa` being the mind child of `Siva` represents the supreme consciousness.
-As per `Vaidik` science, the evolution (rise of consciousness) takes place to answer to the question - "who am I?"
+As per `Vaidik` science, the evolution (rise of consciousness) takes place to answer the question - "who am I?"
 The limitation, however, is `Ganesa` can't suggest the questions, he can only provide the answers.
 Framing the right set of questions is thus left to the evolution.

 > One who has all the answers doesn't know of any question!